CSCI3395-F17/daily-code-mmaryyoung/sparkrdd.md

   5. 34.8C
   6. -0.027054099777969617
-  7. Green: Buenos Aires, Blue: Oslo, Orange: Toronto: Pink: Orlando, Yellow: A city in Brazil LAGOA DA CARNAUBA
+  7. Green: Buenos Aires, Blue: Oslo, Orange: Toronto: Pink: Orlando, Yellow: A city in Brazil LAGOA DA CARNAUBA Temperature is in tenths of C and Time is in days of the year
   ![plot](./prob7.png)